jrandj/redhat/README.md

 1. Configure IPv4 and IPv6 addresses

-    * The format of an IPv4 address is a set of 4 8 bit integers that gives a 32 bit IP address.
-The format of an IPv6 is a set of 8 16 bit hexadecimal numbers that gives a 128 bit IP address.
+    * The format of an IPv4 address is a set of 4 8-bit integers that gives a 32-bit IP address.
+The format of an IPv6 is a set of 8 16-bit hexadecimal numbers that gives a 128-bit IP address.

     * The *nmcli* command is used to configure networking using the NetworkManager service.
-This command is used to create, display, edit, delete, activate and deactive network connections.
+This command is used to create, display, edit, delete, activate, and deactivate network connections.
 Each network device corresponds to a Network Manager device.

     * Using nmcli with the connection option lists the available connection profiles in NetworkManager.